On this page: About WIC | For WIC participants | Breastfeeding | Farm Market Nutrition Program | NEWS/Updates | Other resources

 Come join us at the...

 Hi, my name is Tifany.
 I am from Puerto Rico, my first language is Spanish.
-I have four kids and have been breastfeeding for 10 years (and still going!)!
+I have four kids and have been breastfeeding for over 10 years (and still going!)!
 To me, breastfeeding is much more than feeding a baby.
-It is the beginning (and most important) step for a healthy life in every aspect.
+It is the first (and most important) step for a healthy life in every aspect.

 Hi!
-My name is Kerry and I am a mother of two teenage daughters.
-I breastfed both of my daughters through their first year despite many challenges and complications.
+My name is Kerry and I am a mother of two daughters.
+I breastfed both of them through their first year despite many challenges and complications.
 Breastfeeding was important to me because I had to return to work at 4 weeks postpartum with both girls and I felt like this was the one thing that I could do for them that nobody else could.
 It helped me feel more like a mom even though I wasn’t home.
 Pumping at work and managing all that it entails is my jam.
 I look forward to supporting you in your breastfeeding journey!

 According to the Fair Labor Standards Act, worksites are required to provide: